geppo12/cantool/README.md

 LogCompiler and LogConsole are distribuited under GPL v2

-To compile both software you need Delphi XE professional
+To compile both software you need Delphi XE professional To use LogConsole you need a National Instruments CAN card that support Ni-CAN Driver and ni-can driver installed.

+Console version is tested with NI USB-8473

 Why Delphi and not C++ ?

 1. Delphi is beautifull
-2. Create a NI-CAN driver in Delphi people that need this.
+2. Create a NI-CAN driver in Delphi for people that need this.
 Warning: at moment I support only frame api